 By the 1920s, the humble chocolate cake had become mainstream, and manufacturers began to sell the recipe outright.
 O. Duff and Sons released the first boxed chocolate cake, ready to eat – no baking required.
 And in 1947, Betty Crocker released a pre-made chocolate cake mix.
 Ultimately, making chocolate cake became more straightforward.
 Almost anyone could do it, even if they lacked experience in the kitchen.

-Chocolate cake became a part of the culture increasingly throughout the late twentieth century and early 21st, leading to the development of Chocolate Cake Day.
+Chocolate cake became a part of the culture increasingly throughout the late twentieth century and early 21st, leading to the development of National Chocolate Cake Day.
 This particular day was designed as an opportunity for chocolate and cake lovers to pay homage to this chance invention.
 Remember, it was only with the discovery that sweetening chocolate created a delicious dish that we even have this most beloved of desserts.

-How to celebrate Chocolate Cake Day
+How to celebrate National Chocolate Cake Day

 Throughout your day, incorporate as many types of chocolate cake as you can!
 Take chocolate cake batter and use it to make chocolate pancakes in the morning, topped with caramel syrup and whipped cream.
-Use the rest of the batter to produce chocolate cupcakes, placing a strawberry in the center of each one and take them to work to share with your workmates.
+Use the rest of the batter to produce chocolate cupcakes, place a strawberry in the center of each one and take them to work to share with your workmates.

-Don’t forget, though; Chocolate Cake Day is an opportunity for you to be adventurous.
+Don’t forget, though; National Chocolate Cake Day is an opportunity for you to be adventurous.
 You don’t have to stick with today’s boxed cakes or even modern recipes.
 What about digging out Eliza Leslie’s original 1847 cookbook and trying the very first official chocolate cake for yourself?
 You can relive the experience of the early pioneers of the art, experiencing the cakes that they enjoyed at the dawn of the chocolate cake era.

 Another idea is to make a super contemporary chocolate cake that includes state-of-the-art flavor fusions.
 You could try all sorts of combinations, everything from matcha to pistachio.
-Chocolate Cake Day is a chance for you to experiment with exciting chocolate twists.
+National Chocolate Cake Day is a chance for you to experiment with exciting chocolate twists.
 Then, once you’re finished in the kitchen, you can serve your creations to your friends to see what they think.
 Just be prepared for some honest feedback!
 Everyone has their own idea of how the perfect chocolate cake should taste.